 1) Describe the initiative and how it has addressed research waste in at least one of the 5 stages of research (questions, design, conduct, publication, reporting) in the area of health

-Open Source Malaria (OSM) aims to discover and develop new medicines for the treatment of malaria by adopting an open source research model, in which there is no secrecy in the research.
-The consortium operates according to a set of Six Laws, the most important of which are: i) all data and ideas are freely shared, ii) anyone may take part at any level and iii) there will be no patents.1
+Open Source Malaria (OSM) aims to discover and develop new medicines for the treatment of malaria through an open source research model that eliminates research secrecy and duplication of effort.
+The consortium operates according to a set of Six Laws, the most important of which are: i) all data and ideas are freely shared; ii) anyone may take part at any level; and iii) there will be no patents.1

-The consortium, founded in 2012, has operated with a modest funded core of one full-time researcher supported by the Australian government and an NGO (the Medicines for Malaria Venture, Geneva).
-This core leverages considerable in-kind contribution from the wider community: to date more than 300 people have participated in various ways, from strategic advice and technical expertise through to physical samples of drug candidates.
+The consortium, founded in 2012, has operated with a modestly funded core of one full-time researcher supported by the Australian government and an NGO (the Medicines for Malaria Venture, Geneva).
+This core leverages considerable in-kind contribution from the wider community: to date more than 300 people have participated in various ways, from strategic advice and technical expertise to the physical preparation and testing of drug candidates.

-To date four series of antimalarials have been evaluated.
-The first showed promise, but was parked because of (currently) insuperable roadblocks; the work was published.2 Series 2 was abandoned when it was discovered that another group was working on it, in secret.
+To date, four series of antimalarials have been evaluated.
+The first showed promise, but was parked because of insuperable roadblocks.
+While currently shelved, the work was published and all data is publically available.2 Series 2 was abandoned when it was discovered that another group was working on it in secret.
 Series 3 is undergoing basic studies to identify its molecular mechanism of action.
 Series 4 has been extensively evaluated because of its exceptional promise: the constituent molecules are able to cure mice of a model of malaria.
-This 4th series has the best chance of achieving a world first: a molecule from an open source project entering clinical trials.
+Series 4 is positioned to potentially achieve a world first, the nomination of a molecule from an open source project entering clinical trials.

 OSM reduces research waste in the following ways.
 Examples are provided under Question 2.